coopersnail/Coursera_GetCleanData_PeerAssessment/README.md

     2. Read data from files.<br/>
     3. Add proper column names.<br/>
     4. Label Activity column descriptively.<br/>
+    5. Add Condition column to indicate whether data is from training or test set<br/>
-    5. Merge data sets into one set called allData.<br/>
+    6. Merge data sets into one set called allData.<br/>
-    6. Extract features containing 'mean' or 'std' in their name and store into a set called subData.<br/>
+    7. Extract features containing 'mean' or 'std' in their names and store into a set called subData.<br/>
-    7. Average each feature variable from subData for each activity and each subject across sampling windows and store these averages into a final tidy data set called meanData.<br/>
+    8. Average each feature variable from subData for each activity and each subject across sampling windows and store these averages into a final tidy data set called meanData.<br/>
-    8. Export meanData to a tab-delimited .txt file.
+    9. Export meanData to a tab-delimited .txt file.